shirok/Gauche-makiki/README.md

+# Overview

 Gauche-makiki is a simple multithreded http server intended for applications that want to provide http server capability easily.
-At this moment, the only required file is makiki.scm, so you can either install it as an ordinary Gauche extension library, or you can just copy the file into your application.
+At this moment, the only required file is `makiki.scm`, so you can either install it as an ordinary Gauche extension library, or you can just copy the file into your application.

+# Handling requests

-To use the server, you should define 'http-handler' using define-http-handler macro:
+To use the server, you should define _http-handler_ using `define-http-handler` macro:

   (define-http-handler REGEXP PROC)

-For each incoming request, the server matches its path of the request uri against REGEXP, and if it matches, the server calls PROC with two arguments.
+For each incoming request, the server matches its path of the request uri against `REGEXP`, and if it matches, the server calls `PROC` with two arguments.

   (proc REQUEST APP-DATA)

-REQUEST is a request record (only publicly exposed slots are shown):
+`REQUEST` is a request record (only publicly exposed slots are shown):

   (define-record-type request  %make-request #t
     line                ; the first line of the request